longturn/freeciv21/docs/Coding/hacking.rst

 All following cases exist in game.all_connections.

 #. :code:`pconn->established == 0`: TCP connection has been made, but initial Freeciv21 packets have not yet
-   been negotiated (join_game etc.).
+   been negotiated (:code:`join_game` etc.).
 Exists in :code:`game.all_connections` only.
 Should not be sent any information except directly as result of :code:`join_game` etc. packets, or server shutdown, or connection close, etc.

-All following cases exist in game.est_connections.
+All following cases exist in :code:`game.est_connections`.

 #. :code:`pconn->player == NULL`: Connection has been established, but is not yet associated with a player.
    Currently this is not possible, but the plan is to allow this in the future, so clients can connect and